Stafford overcomes mistakes to help Lions top Chargers 13-10

 Stafford helped the Chargers keep their lead on the next possession, trying to force a deep pass to Marvin Jones and getting it easily picked off by safety Rayshawn Jenkins.

+“I felt like that third quarter, it was right there for us to blow the doors off,” Rivers said.
+“And then we kept letting it stay at 10-6.”

-Los Angeles opted to attempt a 41-yard kick instead of going for it on fourth-and-1 at the Detroit 23 and Long couldn’t convert on the field goal.
+Los Angeles opted to attempt a 41-yard kick instead of going for it on fourth-and-1 at the Detroit 23 and Long couldn’t convert on the field goal early in the fourth quarter.

 Detroit coach Matt Patricia chose to pass, instead of kick, on a fourth-and-1 on the ensuing drive and Stafford converted on a pass to Jones to set up his go-ahead throw to Golladay on the next snap.